aklump/drupal-test/documentation/source/end-to-end.md

 ---
 # End to End Testing

-> End-to-end testing is a Software testing methodology to test an application flow from start to end.
-The purpose of end to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.
+**End-to-end testing is a Software testing methodology to test an application flow from start to end.** The purpose of end to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

+These tests use [Mink](http://mink.behat.org/en/latest/index.html) and [Selenium](https://www.seleniumhq.org) to have a fully controllable browser, but **run against a real site in it's active state.**  These should be used when you wish to interact at the browser level with a website in it's current state, just as you would as a human running manual tests.

 Create these tests by extending `\AKlump\DrupalTest\EndToEndTestCase`.
 They should be saved in your _EndToEnd_ folder.

 These tests are the slowest as they offer a full browser environment, so they facilitate the testing of forms, multi-page workflows, and Javascript interaction.
 If you just want to check for elements on a single page, use `\AKlump\DrupalTest\ClientTestCase` instead.

-These tests use [Mink](http://mink.behat.org/en/latest/index.html) and [Selenium](https://www.seleniumhq.org) to have a fully controllable browser, but **run against a real site in it's active state.**  These should be used when you wish to interact at the Browser level with a website in it's current state, just as you would as a human running manual tests.

-> These are not the same as [Drupal 8's Browser Tests](https://www.drupal.org/docs/8/phpunit/phpunit-browser-test-tutorial) because: "Browser tests create a complete Drupal installation and a virtual web browser and then use the virtual web browser to walk the Drupal install through a series of tests, just like you would do if you were doing it by hand."
+Note: These are not the same as [Drupal 8's Browser Tests](https://www.drupal.org/docs/8/phpunit/phpunit-browser-test-tutorial) because: "Browser tests create a complete Drupal installation and a virtual web browser and then use the virtual web browser to walk the Drupal install through a series of tests, just like you would do if you were doing it by hand."  **These tests DO NOT create a complete Drupal installation.**
->
-> **These tests DO NOT create a complete Drupal installation.**

-## Installation

-1. You must have a running selenium server to use these tests.

-### Installing Selenium Standalone Server

-This should be as simple as downloading a file, and starting a Java process on that file.
-Follow these steps:

-1. Download from [this page](https://www.seleniumhq.org/download/); the link should be at the top.
-This needs to happen just once.
-Place it in a logical location on your system, maybe your home folder.
-1. Create a shortcut script _./bin/selenium.sh_ to launch your Selenium server with contents like this, adjusted for your situation.

-        #!/usr/bin/env bash
-        java -jar /Users/aklump/selenium/selenium-server-standalone-3.141.59.jar  -host 127.0.0.1 -port 4444
-1. Make that script executable `chmod u+x ./bin/selenium.sh`
-1. Start your server in a new terminal window:

-        cd {path to this lib}
-        ./bin/selenium.sh

-1. Verify it's running by visiting: <http://127.0.0.1:4444/wd/hub/static/resource/hub.html>

 ## Organizing Tests